abhisingh977/image_data_management/README.md

 I have made a number of assumptions while building the storage system.

-1. I am receiving the images in the data/images folder and a csv file containing metadata about the images.
+1. I am receiving the images in the data/images folder and a csv file containing metadata about the images(This part can be modified easily based on how we are receiving data).

 2. The storage is supposed to be on cloud.(I decided to use GCP).
 --------------------------------------